jasonkim7288/rails_tutor_booking/README.md

 [Go back](#table-of-contents)<br /><br /><br />

 # Database relations
 Tutor Booking app uses PostgreSQL as the Relational DataBase Management System(RDBMS) to store all the records. users table and tutor_sessions table are the main tables which play important roles.
-Any registered user can be a student and also a tutor, so after sign up one record of users table will be created, and a record of tutor_sessions table is ready to be created afterwards which means each tutor_sessions record belongs to a record of users table that refer to a tutor.
-Once a user logged in, he or she can attend any existing tutoring session
+Any registered user can be a student and also a tutor, so one user record will be created after signing up, and a tutor_session record is ready to be created afterwards which means each tutor_session record belongs to a user record that refers to a tutor.
+Just after signing up, one profile record will be created and link to the user record.
+Once a user logged in, he or she can attend any existing tutor session which means that a attendance record will be created and link to the current user record and the tutor_session record.
+Whenever the user makes a comment on a tutor session, a comment record will be created with it body text and link to the user record and the tutor_session record.<br />
+When a user record is deleted, all the related tutor_session records, comment records, and attendance records will be deleted as well.
+When a tutor_session record is deleted, all the related comment records and attendance records will be also deleted .

 [Go back](#table-of-contents)<br /><br /><br />